babenyshevs/ai-project-template/README.md

   - Handle increasing data and users
   - Horizontal and vertical scaling

-- Usability
-  - Interface (if aplicable)
-  - Documentation
-    - Git README
-    - Confluence
+- Monitoring and Maintenance
+  - Include monitoring and logging mechanisms
+  - Track performance and identify issues
+  - Support regular updates and maintenance
 ## Constraints and Assumptions
 - Programming language
   - Python